 Keiran Dent is a Ngarinyin Aboriginal Man whose belonging is in the West Kimberley of WA.
-Keiran is the Manager for Wungening Moort, an ACCO led intensive in-home support service for Aboriginal families connected to the child protection system.
+Keiran is the General Manager for Wungening Moort, an ACCO led intensive in-home support service for Aboriginal families connected to the child protection system.
+Within Keirans portfolio is also Wungening’s Alliance programs which includes a suite of programs that are delivered in partnership with other providers.
 Keiran has worked with Aboriginal children and families in a variety of statutory and non-statutory roles for the better part of 10 years and is focussed on building ways of working that blend Aboriginal norms and values, with Western Clinical practices.

 Keiran is a passionate believer that Aboriginal participation in all aspects of decision making is a necessary enabler of healing, and that healing is necessary to strengthen our families, create safety for our children, and thus address the overrepresentation of Aboriginal children in out of home care.

 Awhiora Nia Nia – Wungening General Manager Programs